jhawkey/IS_mapper/README.md

 This final compiled table has a list of isolates compiled together in the first column, with a header showing the different IS locations.
 The top row will always be the reference genome (the same one used in the original analysis).
-A - sign indicates that this particular position is not present in the isolate, while a + sign indicates that it is.
+A - sign indicates that this particular position is not present in the isolate, while a +, * or ? sign indicates that it is present, with the caveats about * (imprecise) and ? (uncofindant) calls as above.
-The final 6 rows show you the locus tag for the left most feature to this IS location, the distance from the start codon of this feature and the product that it encodes, and then the same for the right most feature for this IS location.
+The final seven rows indicate:
+* orientation of the IS (either F or R)
+* left flanking gene ID (default is locus_tag, or the first in the list set by `--cds`, `--trna` or `--rrna`)
+* distance from the IS position to the left flanking gene
+* left flanking gene strand (either 1 for forward or -1 for reverse)
+* information about the left flanking gene in the feature annotation (default is gene name and product, or the remainder of the options in `--cds`, `--trna` or `--rrna`)
+* right flanking gene ID, distance, strand and information

 ### Improvement